-Have you done your check list or are you the type who don't do it?
+Have you done your check list or are you the

 Well, I do since traveling had been a part of my life since 1989.
 And from personal experience I realized it is important to see it all in black and white if there are things missing to be packed in my luggage or if have I completed sorting out my stuff inclusive of my travel documents.
 This is my checklist.
 Check out below if you must!